mralaminahamed/js-crud/README.md

 ## ✨ Features

 - **📚 Comprehensive Book Management**: Add, edit, and delete books with ease.
+Include detailed information such as title, author, ISBN, genre, publication date, rating, and total pages.
+- **📖 Reading Progress Tracking**: Update and view your reading progress for each book, including pages read and completion percentage.
 - **🔍 Advanced Search**: Quickly find books using a powerful search feature that checks across all fields.
 - **🔢 Sorting Capabilities**: Organize your library by sorting books based on various criteria (title, author, ISBN, etc.).
 - **🏷️ Smart Filtering**: Filter your book collection by genre, rating, or publication date.
+- **📊 Reading Statistics**: View total books in collection, track books read, calculate average rating, and monitor your reading streak.
+- **🏆 Reading Challenge**: Set personal reading goals, track progress, and visualize your achievement.
+- **💬 Book Quotes**: Add and view memorable quotes from your books, associated with specific books and page numbers.
+- **📚 Book Recommendations**: Receive personalized book recommendations based on your reading history and preferences.
 - **📊 Data Export**: Export your entire book collection to CSV for backup or analysis.
 - **📱 Responsive Design**: Enjoy a seamless experience across desktop, tablet, and mobile devices.
 - **⌨️ Keyboard Shortcuts**: Boost your productivity with intuitive keyboard shortcuts.